 Even when the rate is a bit higher now than the utility, it can be a smart financial decision to sign up for it.
 Because you can lock in your rate for a year or longer and protect yourself against volatile utility prices.

-Signing up also gives you a way to fight back against unfair utility practices.
-For example, Ohio utilities including Duke Energy Ohio, Dayton Power & Light, FirstEnergy and American Electric Power are fighting an order from the Public Utilities Commission of Ohio that would force them to refund savings from federal tax cuts to customers.
-In many states, utilities are returning savings to consumers.
+Signing up also gives you a way to fight back against any unfair utility practices.
+For example, Ohio utilities including Duke Energy Ohio, Dayton Power & Light, FirstEnergy and American Electric Power fought an order from the Public Utilities Commission of Ohio that would force them to refund savings from federal tax cuts to customers.
+In many states, utilities immediately returned savings to consumers.

 Who can buy deregulated energy plans in Ohio?